selinamead/Machine-Translation/README.md

 # Machine-Translation
-CNN and RNN models to perform Machine Translation from English-German
+Convolutional and Recurrent Neural Network models used to perform Machine Translation from English-German